aishaj10/Event-planner-and-budget-manager/README.md

-# Event-planner-and-budget-manager
+# EVENT PLANNER AND BUDGET MANAGER
 AI-based Event Planner and Budget Manager web application that helps users manage expenses, analyze budgets, discover nearby venues, and get planning assistance using an AI chatbot.
 The system uses Flask, SQLite, OpenStreetMap, and APIs for smart recommendations, maps, analytics, and reviews.
-# EVENT PLANNER AND BUDGET MANAGER

 ## Overview
 Event Planner and Budget Manager is an AI-based web application developed to simplify event planning and budget management.
 The system helps users manage expenses, analyze budgets, discover nearby venues, and interact with an AI chatbot for planning assistance.